tidymodels/workflows/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## Submission 0.1.2

+This small release uses model-specific information from 'parsnip' to determine how to encode factor variables in `add_formula()`.

 ## Submission 0.1.1

 This patch release just bumps the minimum required version of hardhat.